cscribn/gaming-utils/README.md

 Convert 7-zip files to zip files.

+## catver-unique.sh

+Get all the unique values from a catver ini file.

 ## cfg-specific-generate.sh

 Generate folder-, core-, or rom-specific retroarch configurations.
 Useful for turbo and other settings that tend to differ per machine.
 See ./lib/cfg.example.sh for an example library file.
 This script is for advanced users.